AntonioDantas/RKO/README.md

 RKO version 1.0.1

 [1] Chaves, A.A., Resende, M.G.C., Schuetz, M.J.A.,  Brubaker, J.K., Katzgraber, H.G., Arruda, E.F., Silva, R.M.A.
 A Random-Key Optimizer for Combinatorial Optimization.
-This paper wiil be submitted to the Journal of Heuristics.
+This paper has been submitted to the Journal of Heuristics.

 Available here in technical report form: https://doi.org/10.48550/arXiv.2411.04293